 Rest and Heal

-The foundation of concussion recovery is rest—both physical and mental.
-Your doctor might recommend taking time off from work or school.
+The foundation of concussion recovery is early rest over the first 1-2 days—both physical and mental.
+Your doctor might recommend taking a brief period of time off from work or school.
 Think of it like recovering from any other injury: your brain needs time to heal.
-Symptoms typically last about six to 10 days, sometimes longer depending on the severity.
-Most people improve within a week, as described in this overview of concussions.
+Symptoms may last a few days or a few weeks, depending on the individual.
+Most people improve within a week or two, as described in this overview of concussions.
 For additional guidance during this initial phase, see our article on early steps and strategies after a concussion.

 Gradually Return to Activities

-As your symptoms begin to subside, you can gradually reintroduce activities.
+After the initial rest period, you can gradually reintroduce activities.
 Avoid jumping back into your regular routine all at once.
 Slowly increase your activity level, paying close attention to how your body responds.
-Before resuming activities like driving, operating machinery, or biking, consult your doctor.
+Before resuming activities like driving, operating heavy machinery, or biking, consult your doctor.
 A concussion can temporarily affect reaction time and coordination, as explained in this concussion overview.
 For practical tips on managing memory problems during recovery, see our article on memory issues after head injuries.

 Monitor and Follow Up

 Consistent monitoring is crucial throughout your recovery.
 If symptoms persist for more than a week, follow up with your doctor, as advised in this resource on concussions.
 Early intervention and proper management can significantly influence your recovery and help prevent persistent symptoms.
-Understanding what to expect and knowing that full recovery is highly likely can make a real difference, as highlighted in this research on concussion rehabilitation00017-2/fulltext).
+Understanding what to expect and knowing that full recovery is highly likely can make a real difference, as highlighted in this research on concussion rehabilitation.
 For a personal account of concussion recovery, read our story about a triumphant return after a devastating fall.
-If you’re experiencing memory problems, our article decoding memory problems after concussion offers helpful insights.

 Rehabilitate After a Concussion